What’s the number one challenge you face when pursuing your dreams?

 As a 9-5er or employee, you know that the only way for you to make more was to get a raise, another job or a promotion.
 Being self-employed showed me that working more to get ahead wasn’t going to work for me – it’s not scalable.
 And just charging more was not the solution.
 I need to end my reliance on trading my time and talents for money, period.
 Sure, I’ll always “work” because I love it, but not for survival, for joy and fulfillment.

 All I’m saying is that I’m not here by accident.
 I made a choice that fear and every other excuse and diversion be damned, I’m doing it anyway.
-In this moment, I wanted freedom more than I was willing to continue living life this way.
+At this moment, I wanted freedom more than I was willing to continue living life this way.

 I took a cold, hard look at my spending and decided that I actually do have enough RIGHT NOW to secure my financial freedom IF I COMMIT.

 I’m not saying you don’t have financial responsibilities, but we’re all where we are because we made certain decisions.
 Don’t sweat the past, just move forward.

 Sure I didn’t know then what I’d be doing exactly now.
-I didn’t even know that have this blog or even crazier than I’d be creating my own online courses and resources.
+I didn’t even know that I have this blog or even crazier than I’d be creating my own online courses and resources.

 All I knew was that in order for me to pursue my dream life, I needed financial freedom and I was going to have it no matter what.